dataPulverizer/interface-d-c-fortran/README.md

 END SUBROUTINE MULT
 ```

-The D code for calling Fortran is pretty much the same as calling C, however Fortran's inputs must be referenced.
-The C-style notation is done with pointers for example the declaration would be `double mult_(double* x, double* y);`, however D provides `ref` notation which allows referenced inputs without requring pointers.
-You will also notice that the name function on the D side is modified with an underscore after the name:
+The main difference between calling C code and Fortran code from D is that the inputs to the Fortran subroutines must be referenced and the name of the function is mangled in the Fortran object file to include an underscore afterwards.
+C-style notation can be used `double mult_(double* x, double* y);`, however D provides `ref` notation which allows referenced inputs without requring pointers.

 ```
+/* example4d.d */
-extern (C) nothrow @nogc
+extern (C) nothrow @nogc:

-{
-    double mult_(ref double x, ref double y);
+double mult_(ref double x, ref double y) @safe pure;
-    int printf(scope ref const(char) format, ...);
+int printf(scope const char* format, ...);
-}

-void main(){
+int main(){
     double x = 4, y = 5;
     printf("%f\n", mult_(x, y));
+    return 0;
 }
 ```

 Compilation is similar to calling C from D:

 ```
-gfortran -c multf.f90
+gfortran -c example4f.f90
-ldc2 -ofmult multd.d multf.o && ./mult
+ldc2 -ofexample4 example4d.d example4f.o && ./example4
 ```

+The output from the Fortran object file showing the underscore mangled append name:

+``
+$ nm example4f.o
+0000000000000000 T mult_
+``

-The code for the above is located [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/Fortran2D).
+The code for the above is located [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/example4).

-In terms of resource I found [this](http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/F90-Subprograms.pdf) useful for creating my Fortran example and [this](http://www.yolinux.com/TUTORIALS/LinuxTutorialMixingFortranAndC.html) useful for compilation hints.
+This [link](http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/F90-Subprograms.pdf) is a useful resource for Fortran and [this](http://www.yolinux.com/TUTORIALS/LinuxTutorialMixingFortranAndC.html) has useful for compilation hints.

-## Calling Fortran code from D with `mixin` magic
+## Calling Fortran code from D

-In my [previous](http://www.active-analytics.com/blog/a-quick-look-at-d/) blog article we touched on templates in D. In D not only are templates powerful but they are so much more straight forward than in C++.
-In this section we will use a string mixin to generate wrapper code from Fortran.
-In D a string mixin allows you to generate code from strings, they are easy to use and very powerful.
-The only real requirement is that the string needs to be known at compile time.

-We would like to port some trigonometric function from Fortran to D, so as before we create subroutines for sine, cosine, tangent,
-and arctangent functions:
+This section uses string mixins to generate D code to generate wrapper code for Fortran functions.
+The Fortran functions to port are subroutines for sine, cosine, tangent, and arctangent functions:

 ```
+!example5f.f90
 SUBROUTINE SIN(x)
 IMPLICIT NONE
 REAL*8, INTENT(INOUT) :: x